mtajith12/test1298/README.md

 <!-- tocstop -->

 ### Overview
-Digital Self Service Automation Project - will be used to Test ST of Digital Self Service UI Project only
+xxxxxxxxxx Project - will be used to Test ST of Digital Self Service UI Project only

 ### For-development
 after checkout the project, do following to run the project locally